realA10001986/Time-Circuits-Display/README.md

 # Firmware for Time Circuits Display

-This repository holds the most current firmware for CircuitSetup's wonderful [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) ("TCD") kit, a reproduction of a movie prop known from the "Back to the Future" movies.
+This repository holds the most current firmware for CircuitSetup's wonderful [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) ("TCD") kit, a reproduction of an essential and iconic part of the Delorean Time Machine.

 The hardware is available [here](https://circuitsetup.us/product/complete-time-circuits-display-kit/).